 Best Full Coverage: Oxygenetix Oxygenating Foundation

 I have literally been to a hot yoga class with this foundation on, and I didn’t look sweaty—nothing budged, nor did any of my pores get clogged.
 Formulated specifically for skin to breathe through makeup, this highly pigmented formula gives amazing coverage you can wear literally anywhere.
 As an added bonus, it’s also insanely good at covering redness.
-(You can read a more in-depth review here.)

 Best Long-Lasting: Marc Jacobs Shameless Youthful-Look 24H Foundation